nafSadh/notes/gates-books.md

 - [ ]  `.skip` **Making the Modern World**, by *Vaclav Smil*

 ### Other picks in 2014 and before
-> *not all books reviwed on Gates Note in 2014 or before are included in this list*
+> *not all books reviwed on Gates Notes in 2014 or before are included in this list*

 - [ ]  `.skip` **The Bully Pulpit**, by *Doris Kearns Goodwin* —  captures the Progressive Era through the story of the broken friendship between US leadership
 - [ ]  `maybe` **The Rosie Project**: A Novel, by *Graeme Simsion*